matthew-sessions/Object_Upload_Download/README.md

 cd into Pi_Image_Managers

 ### Step 3
-You will want to edit the .env file.
+You will want to edit the .env file which contains info on the Vultr Cloud.
 You can do so by running the following:
 ```nano .env```
 Then add the listed values below:
 ```